OneKey-Network/addressability-framework/dsp-api.md

 potential cases where impressions don't appear in the response because there is no bid on them.
 Therefore, each Transmission Request must be expressed in the "ext" object of the root Bid Response paired with the impression ids provided in the request.
-The name of this new object in the "ext" object is named "prebid_sso_transmissions".
+The name of this new object in the "ext" object is "prebid_sso_transmissions".

 Each Transmission Request presented in the Bid Request must have a Transmission Response in the Bid Response.
 The OpenRTB specification allows providing an